WCSCourses/WCS_Informatics_Guides/TrainingTeam_Guides/Course_data_guide.md

-# Course Data Directory Instructions for Training Team
+# Course Data Instructions for Training Team

 ## Purpose
 This directory contains all datasets and supplementary materials which are essential for the course.
 The files here support the learning objectives and provide the necessary resources for attendees.